 An endless stream of visual delights.
 Hashmat's trips are always wonderful, and playing Holi was even more fun than expected.

 — Jack H., Cockeysville, MD

 Days 1-2, Feb 28 - Mar 1, 2017

 After meeting in Delhi, we begin our journey with a drive to the historical town of Neemrana, set just at the edge of Rajasthan.
 Here we visit the local village and the baori, a 17th century step-well that goes down nine levels into the ground with pillared hallways and verandas.
 Overnight is at the Neemrana Fort-Palace, a former 15th century fort converted into a heritage hotel.

 Days 3-4 , Mar 2 - 3, 2017

 Mandawa, Shekhawati Region of Rajasthan

 The towns of Shekhawati, a semi-desert region in north Rajasthan, are a virtual open-air art gallery, famous for the breathtaking frescoes depicting mythological, historical, and folk themes that appear on the walls of numerous forts, palaces, and havelis (mansions).
 Our base is in Mandawa, a fairytale town right in the heart of the Shekhawati area and the perfect place for exploring many of the nearby towns.
-Overnights are at the Castle Mandawa, a former historic fortress renovated and modernized into a luxury hotel.
+Overnights are at the Vivaana, a beautifully restored 19th century haveli.